The Easiest Pocket Pack Tissue Holder Ever

 I made this one for my mum many, many years ago, she always had it with her in her handbag.
 I can't bring myself to use it so I keep it in a little box of her things.

-I am loving this new method (new to me anyway) so much more.
-It seems quicker and the raw edges inside are less visible as they are tucked in further.
+I love this easy folded method so much more.
+It’s much quicker and the raw edges inside are less visible as they are tucked in further.

 sewing fabric.jpg

-These pocket pack tissue holders are If you are a complete beginner and just thinking about taking up sewing as a hobby then you might find the article I put together on “What you need to get started sewing” helpful.
+These pocket pack tissue holders are a perfect sewing project for beginners.
+If you are just thinking about taking up sewing as a hobby then you might find the article I put together on “What you need to get started sewing” helpful.
 I list all the equipment that you’ll need, the essentials that you can’t really manage without.

 I have lots more sewing ideas, some of which are great for scrap busting - you can find them here